-U.S. nursing homes in hot spots see surge
+U.S. nursing homes in hot spots see virus surge

 But, the bottom line, Parkinson said, is that widespread community transmission and a poor testing regimen are far more critical in sending the virus into long-term care facilities.

-“The number one way we can reduce covid in nursing homes is if everybody in the country would wear a mask,” he said.
+“The number one way we can reduce COVID in nursing homes is if everybody in the country would wear a mask,” he said.
 “When people make the conscious decision not to wear a mask, they are making a decision that will kill older people.”

 Some experts hope that, having learned lessons from the early days of the pandemic, nursing homes may be able to limit fatalities more effectively than they did in the first part of the pandemic.